John Poyntz Tyler: Early and family life

 Born to privilege on Virginia's Northern Neck in Westmoreland County, Virginia, John Poyntz Tyler was the son of Jane T. (Blake) Tyler and Dr. Wat H. Tyler, M.D.
 Dr. Tyler was the nephew of President John Tyler; the Tylers were among the First Families of Virginia.
 John Poyntz Tyler was raised in historic Cople Parish, as was John Brockenbrough Newton, who likewise became an Episcopal bishop but stayed in Virginia.

-Tyler graduated from Virginia Theological Seminary in 1888, and later received a doctorate in divinity (1914).
+Tyler graduated from the Virginia Theological Seminary in 1888, and later received an honorary Doctorate of Divinity degree (1914).
 He married Ada Rodrick in 1890 and they had six children: Mary, Jane, Blake, Ada Rodrick, Wat Henry, and John Poyntz (author Poyntz Tyler).

 Ministry

 After being ordained a deacon at Prince Edward Parish Church, Tyler was assigned to historic Westover Church, Charles City, a position he held until 1891 (having been ordained as priest in 1889).
-In 1891, Tyler became rector at Christ Church, Millwood which had been built in the 1840s to serve the growing congregation of the historic Old Chapel (established in 1702 as the first Episcopal house of worship west of the Blue Ridge and home parish of Virginia's third bishop, Rt.
-Rev. William Meade), where he served until 1895.
+In 1891, Tyler became rector at Christ Church, Millwood which had been built in the 1840s to serve the growing congregation of the historic Old Chapel (established in 1702 as the first Episcopal house of worship west of the Blue Ridge and home parish of Virginia's third bishop, William Meade), where he served until 1895.
 Somehow, Tyler also managed to coordinate the renovation of the most historic church in his original home Cople Parish (founded 1664), Yeocomico Church (still the fourth oldest complete church in the state).
 Cople parish also included historic Nomini Church (established 1653, and by then rarely used, as well as St. James' Church at Tidwells on the Potomac River as well as a chapel and rectory in Hague.).

 Tyler next served as rector of St. Paul's Church at Greenville, Ohio for 1895-96 and in 1896-1904 held the same position at the Church of the Advent, Philadelphia.
-In 1904, Rev. Tyler returned to Virginia, accepting an appointment as Archdeacon of Virginia, based in Richmond.
+In 1904, Tyler returned to Virginia, accepting an appointment as Archdeacon of Virginia, based in Richmond.
 In 1907, he returned to the Appalachian region, accepting a position as rector of Saint John's Church in Hagerstown, Maryland, with the title Archdeacon of Cumberland, where he served until January 6, 1914, when he was consecrated missionary Bishop of North Dakota.
 In the interim, Tyler declined offered positions as Archdeacon of Alabama and of Southern Virginia.